bensuperpc/BenLib/README.md

 You can see my [public repository][ben_github] on GitHub, and can see my [public repository][ben_gitlab] on GitLab.

-You can:
-  - build, test and contribute :D !

 #### Building for source
 You need to install SFML, OpenCV, BoostLib, OpenGL lib, Qt 5.12 or newer, GCC and G++ (With C++17 support), before build.